 - They provide a practical, real-world approach to learning without sacrificing any of the essential subject theory.

-- They can be taken alongside, or in place of, GCSEs and A levels.
-They can also form the knowledge component of Foundation Learning or BTEC Apprenticeships.
+- They can be taken alongside, or in place of, GCSEs.

 - Available across a wide range of industry sectors, they’re continually developed and updated to meet the needs of employers and learners.

-- BTECs have been around for nearly 30 years and their reputation is second to none.
+- Vocational qualifications have been around for many years and their reputation is second to none.